Authentication¶

 |---|---|---|

-| JWT/OIDC | Enterprise SSO integration with identity providers | --jwt-issuer, --jwt-audience |
+| Control plane JWT/OIDC | Enterprise SSO integration with identity providers (admin routes) | --jwt-issuer, --jwt-audience |

-| API Keys | Service accounts and programmatic access | --control-plane-api-keys |
+| Control plane API keys | Service accounts and programmatic access (admin routes) | --control-plane-api-keys |

 When to Use Each Method¶